-The BADWATER® ultra running experience comes to the East Coast for the first time when the inaugural BADWATER CAPE FEAR race takes place on Bald Head Island, North Carolina on March 22, 2014.
-Registration is now open.
+The BADWATER® ultra running experience returns to the East Coast when BADWATER CAPE FEAR race takes place on Bald Head Island, North Carolina on March 21, 2015.
+Registration will open in September, 2014.
 Depicted above: the 51-mile race finisher's buckle.

 Organized by AdventureCORPS, Inc., BADWATER CAPE FEAR is a 50km/51.4-mile ultra running race featuring a twelve-mile warm-up on the car-free, one-lane-wide roads of Bald Head Island, followed by 19 or 38 miles of running on the east beach of the island and the wild and secluded sandy beach between Cape Fear and Fort Fisher.
 The race is held along the Atlantic Seaboard with spectacular views of the Frying Pan Shoals to the east and the undeveloped marshlands and Cape Fear River to the west.
 It is a dramatic, invigorating, inspiring setting to experience Cape Fear at ground level in all its grandeur!
 Route info.

 Nearly forty miles of beach trekking against the clock, even in this absolutely gorgeous setting, is no small feat.
 After those first 10.4 miles on paved roads and a 1.5 mile trail through a maritime forest reserve, it will be just you and your fellow BADWATER® runners amidst the sand, wind, sun, and ocean.
 Emphasizing self-sufficiency and minimal distractions, there will be just three aid station locations along the 51-mile route.
 You will see almost no modernity (other than fishermen/women during a few miles of the north end of the beach trek) and hear nothing but wind, birds, and waves.
 This exquisite natural setting is the perfect antidote to the “real world” and a wonderful counterpart to the desert sands of Death Valley and Anza-Borrego Desert featured in the two West Coast BADWATER® races.